June 2026

 Financing Complete

-Three bond offerings total $3.73B.
-Black Pearl notes priced at 6.125%, a full point below Barber Lake's 7.125%, with 6.5x oversubscription ($13B in orders across 200+ accounts).
-Both issues trading above par.
-CFO stated no additional equity needed for contracted developments.
-Unrestricted liquidity at $754M.
+Three bond offerings total $3.73B, the Black Pearl notes pricing a full point below Barber Lake and trading above par.
+The CFO stated no additional equity is needed for contracted developments; unrestricted liquidity $754M.

 Strategic Pivot Complete

-Company rebranded to Cipher Digital.
-Sold JV mining interests (Alborz, Bear, Chief) to Canaan in all-stock transaction.
-Bitcoin holdings reduced to 1,166 BTC with full exit planned by year-end.
-Only remaining mining: Odessa at 207 MW through July 2027.
+Company rebranded to Cipher Digital and sold its JV mining interests to Canaan, reducing Bitcoin holdings toward a full exit by year-end.
+Only remaining mining is Odessa through July 2027.

 Pipeline